RouninMedia/comparing-dialogs/README.md

 # Comparing Modals
-_Custom modals vs. activating a modal via the native HTML `<dialog>` element._
+_Custom modals vs. introducing a modal via the native HTML `<dialog>` element._

-I very much like the fact that HTML in the 2020s has its own `<dialog>` element, with native functionality built in to enable the activation of modals and more.
+I very much like that HTML in the 2020s has evolved its own `<dialog>` element, with native functionality built-in to enable the activation of modals.

 The `<dialog>` element has been available cross-browser since March 2022 - which means, as of the time of writing, it's been reliably available for two years now.